reflow-project/Amsterdam-pilot/sim/Readme.md

   end
 ```

-You can declare *lots* (named container resources used for transfers) that can be used to bundle identifiable resources of a certain type, e.g.
+You can declare *containers* (named container resources used for transfers) that can be used to bundle identifiable resources of a certain type, e.g.

 ```
-lot :gown_dirty_lot, "Gown Lot (dirty)", :gown
+container :gown_dirty_container, "Gown Container (dirty)", :gown
 ```

 ### Agents